 Suzanne Kaplan represents plaintiffs in defective medical device, dangerous prescription drug and medical malpractice cases involving serious injuries or death.
 She also works on behalf of plaintiffs in complex civil litigation involving pharmacy liability (misfilled prescriptions), aviation law, products liability, personal injury and commercial disputes.
-Suzanne has been selected for inclusion in Super Lawyers – Rising Stars (2013-2014).
+Suzanne has been selected for inclusion in Rising Star Super Lawyers (2013-2014).

 - B.A., Economics, The University of Texas at Austin